-SPUR invites submissions of exhibition concepts for the SPUR Urban Center Gallery on a rolling basis.
+SPUR invites submissions of exhibition concepts for SPUR's gallery spaces in San Francisco, San Jose and Oakland on a rolling basis.

 ABOUT THIS OPPORTUNITY:

-Each year, SPUR presents a series of exhibitions in the Urban Center Gallery that examine a broad spectrum of issues encompassing city planning, urban design, public policy and the built environment.
+Each year, SPUR presents a series of exhibitions that examine a broad spectrum of issues encompassing city planning, urban design, public policy and the built environment.
 These exhibitions address pressing challenges and propose new points of view, contributing to SPUR’s mission of a rich public discourse about cities, planning and policy (see spur.org/exhibitions for past projects).

-SPUR is seeking exhibition proposals for the Urban Center Gallery that propose new points of view on urban issues, experiences and opportunities.
+SPUR is seeking exhibition proposals that propose new points of view on urban issues, experiences and opportunities.
 Exhibitions may draw from a range of fields, including design and planning, documentary or cultural landscape research, fine art and public policy.

 Proposals will be judged on the basis of overall quality, innovation in content and presentation, the applicant’s demonstrated capacity to produce and install the exhibition, and its relevance to SPUR’s mission and program areas.
 Applicants should familiarize themselves with SPUR’s program areas and objectives and propose projects that would further the educational mission of the organization.